SiaFoundation/siad/cmd/siac/README.md

 * `siac wallet addseed` prompts the user for his encryption password, as well as a new secret seed.
 The wallet will then incorporate this seed into itself.
 This can be used for wallet recovery and merging.

+#### FeeManager Tasks

+* `siac feemanager` prints info about the feemanager such as pending fees and the next fee payout height.

+* `siac feemanager cancel <feeUID>` cancels a pending fee.
+If a transaction has already been created the fee cannot be cancelled.

 #### Host tasks
 * `host config [setting] [value]`